Neural networks for predicting the duration of new software projects

 Abstract:

 The duration of software development projects has become a competitive issue: only 39% of them are finished on time relative to the duration planned originally.
-The techniques for pbkp_redicting project duration are most often based on expert judgment and mathematical models, such as statistical regression or machine learning.
-The contribution of this study is to investigate whether or not the duration pbkp_rediction accuracy obtained with a multilayer feedforward neural network model, also called a multilayer perceptron (MLP), and with a radial basis function neural network (RBFNN) model is statistically better than that obtained by a multiple linear regression (MLR) model when functional size and the maximum size of the team of developers are used as the independent variables.
-The three models mentioned above are trained and tested by pbkp_redicting the duration of new software development projects with a set of projects from the International Software Benchmarking Standards Group (ISBSG) release 11.
-Results based on absolute residuals, Pred(l) and a Friedman statistical test show that pbkp_rediction accuracy with the MLP and the RBFNN is statistically better than with the MLR model.
+The techniques for predicting project duration are most often based on expert judgment and mathematical models, such as statistical regression or machine learning.
+The contribution of this study is to investigate whether or not the duration prediction accuracy obtained with a multilayer feedforward neural network model, also called a multilayer perceptron (MLP), and with a radial basis function neural network (RBFNN) model is statistically better than that obtained by a multiple linear regression (MLR) model when functional size and the maximum size of the team of developers are used as the independent variables.
+The three models mentioned above are trained and tested by predicting the duration of new software development projects with a set of projects from the International Software Benchmarking Standards Group (ISBSG) release 11.
+Results based on absolute residuals, Pred(l) and a Friedman statistical test show that prediction accuracy with the MLP and the RBFNN is statistically better than with the MLR model.

 Año de publicación: